MarDiaz64/Data-Structures/README.md

 # Data-Structures
-Various Implementations of common data structures.
+These will be a repository of implementations of various common data structures.